Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Block Orthogonalization for -step GMRES

-In the next section, we explore two algorithms for the first intra-block orthogonalization.
-Our focus is on algorithms that perform well on current hardware architectures and on the condition on each block vector (i.e., the required condition number of the basis vectors, $\kappa(\widehat{V}_j)$) that is sufficient in order for each algorithm to guarantee~\eqref{eq:intra-blk}.
+In the next section, we explore two algorithms, which performs well on the current hardware architectures and achieves both \eqref{eq:intra-blk-0} and \eqref{eq:intra-blk}, for the first intra-block orthogonalization.
+Although we can show that the condition \eqref{eq:intra-blk-0} holds for the algorithms, we focus on discussing the condition on each block vector (i.e., the required condition number $\kappa(\widehat{V}_j)$ of the input basis vectors $\widehat{V}_j$) that is sufficient in order for each algorithm to guarantee~\eqref{eq:intra-blk} on the orthogonality error.

 \ignore{

 }